 Breastfeeding is not easy in the beginning.
 It is hard.
 No one tells you this.
 You believe that it will be this natural beautiful process, but it is anything but.
 Dedication is key.
 I am currently on month twenty-one -> still want to lose it half of the time. #momtruth

 ♡ The first month of breastfeeding is the hardest, and it does get better!

 ♡ Prepare yourself mentally for nipple pain

 ♡ Count The Wet Diapers, that is how you are going to be able to tell that your baby is getting enough!
 Now if you want to pump to see how much your baby is getting BE CAREFUL because if you pump too early you can cause an oversupply since your body has not regulated and that can lead to mastitis.

-Keeping Track of Your Babies Day Has Never Been Easier!
-Get Your Freebie Baby Daily Log Here!
+♡Keeping Track of Your Babies Day Has Never Been Easier!
+This is my favorite daily baby log.

 ♡ Research -> Cluster Feeding, Mastitis, Fore Milk, Hind Milk

 There are so many different opinions out there on co-sleeping.
 I am going to let you in on a secret, you should do what is best for you and your family.
 There are pros and cons to both, but it is no one’s place to tell you what to do with your child.
 Well, unless you are beating them. *shrugs*